RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/aws-s3/index.md

 ### Next Steps

-* [Add a Tech Docs page](/docs/getting-started/technical-documentation/) to the component you now have in the catalog.
+* [Add a TechDocs page](/docs/getting-started/technical-documentation/) to the component you now have in the catalog.
 * [Write a scaffolder template](/docs/scaffolder/writing-templates/) to create or update software projects.